 Please know that the potential members who are released from recruitment are still important to us.
 We have recruitment counselors (Pi Chis) who will work closely with groups of 10 to 15 potential members throughout the week.
 When a potential member is released from recruitment, she is notified one on one by her Pi Chi at the earliest opportunity so she does not find out while others are present and accepting invitations.
 Her Pi Chi will still try to involve her in group activities outside of recruitment.
 Some released potential new members do choose to stay involved with their groups.
 The Pi Chis also make a special effort to keep in touch with all group members and to help them get involved with other things on campus as the year goes on.

-f 88.49% of Auburn’s potential members joined and 2.07% were released from recruitment, that means over 9.44% of potential members withdrew from recruitment.
+If about 90% of Auburn’s potential members joined and about 2% were released from recruitment, that means around 8% of potential members withdrew from recruitment.
 In the recruitment surveys conducted last year, the information provided by the potential members showed that not receiving an invitation from the chapter they most desired was overwhelmingly the top reason that potential members gave for withdrawing (about 70% listed it), often while they are still receiving invitations from five or more chapters.
 This scenario is unfortunate for our chapters and for the potential member who might be an asset to a chapter if she would only give membership there a chance.

 In keeping with this concept, it is our policy that each potential member will attend the most parties that she can attend.
 In other words, if the potential members are being scheduled for a seven party round, the potential members who receive more than seven invitations must attend seven parties in that round.
 They may not choose a smaller number.
 If a potential member receives fewer than seven invitations, she must accept them all.
 This is our effort to help them maximize their options by investigating all that’s available to them.
 When a potential member indicates her final preferences at the end of recruitment, she is not required to list every chapter she attended that day, although Auburn Panhellenic does encourage that for women who truly desire to be a sorority member.